gneu77/fconv-dsx/README.md

 # fconv, dsx and friends

-* Back in my PhD-time at the Philipps Universität Marburg, I made some tool available as open source, namely fconv, dsx and hotspotsX.
+* Back in my PhD-time at the Philipps Universität Marburg, I made some tools available as open source, namely fconv, dsx and hotspotsX.
 * The tools were available under www.agklebe.de, but that's no longer the case (https://agklebe.pharmazie.uni-marburg.de/?id=11 only links publications, but not the tools).
 * As I got some requests to make it available again, I decided to put it here on GitHub.
   * All code is provided as of 2012.
 It's horrible, unmaintainable spaghetti-code (don't look at it, or at least don't judge me on it), but it works fast and rock-solid.